MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/register-windows-admin-center.md

 1. Navigate to **API permissions** and select **Grant admin consent**.
 If you plan to use the same application ID for multiple users, proceed to the next step; otherwise, you're done.

 1. For convenience and ease of management, it's possible to enable multiple users in an organization to register Windows Admin Center on their PCs using the same Azure app ID.
 To do this, all users must register Windows Admin Center to the same domain and port, usually *https://localhost:6516*.
-This also requires the Azure AD admin to take an extra step and add redirect URIs in the Azure portal.
+This also requires the Azure AD admin to add redirect URIs in the Azure portal.

-   While still viewing the app registration in the Azure portal for the Windows Admin Center instance you're registering, select **Authentication** under **Manage** from the left pane.
-In the **Redirect URIs** box, you will see an existing URI representing the first Windows Admin Center system that registered to the app ID.
+   1. While still viewing the app registration in the Azure portal for the Windows Admin Center instance you're registering, select **Authentication** under **Manage** from the left pane.

+   1. In the **Redirect URIs** box, you will see an existing URI representing the first Windows Admin Center system that registered to the app ID.
 Select **Add URI** and add two new redirect URIs: *http://localhost:6516* and *https://localhost:6516*.
 Select **Save.**

    :::image type="content" source="media/register-wac/add-redirect-uris.png" alt-text="To enable multiple users in an organization to register Windows Admin Center using the same Azure app ID, add redirect URIs" lightbox="media/register-wac/add-redirect-uris.png":::